leiradcompany-beep/app/guide.md

 - Plain text is never permanently stored in MySQL
 - Decryption only occurs securely on the backend
 - Frontend applications never access encryption keys
+- Passwords are one-way hashed and can never be reversed
 - Tampering and invalid payloads are detected safely
 - The Laravel `APP_KEY` acts as the root cryptographic secret

-This creates a secure end-to-end encryption workflow across the entire Cleaning Services platform.
+This creates a secure end-to-end data protection workflow across the entire Cleaning Services platform.

 ---